 There are some general foods that are known migraine-inducers.
 These common culprits like alcohol, chocolate, MSG, aged cheese, and foods with nitrites like processed meats.
 Do your best to avoid these foods and favor anti-inflammatory foods rich in nutrients like magnesium, riboflavin, omega-3s, and water.

-Go-to Foods for Headaches
+Go-To Food for Headaches

 - sweet potatoes